Karachi Cantonment

 The Karachi Cantonment (کراچی چھاؤنی) is a cantonment town of the city of Karachi, in Sindh, Pakistan.

 History

-It serves as a military base and residential establishment.
-It was established by the British Indian Army in August 1942, and taken over by the Pakistan Army in 1947.
+It serves as a Pakistan Army military base and residential establishment.
+It was originally established by the British in August 1839 as a military base for the British Army, and was taken over by the Pakistan Army in 1947.
 The cantonment maintains sewerage, sanitation, roads, buildings control, transfer of immoveable properties, death, birth and marriage record of the respective area.

+Demographics

 Railway Station

 The biggest and busiest railway station of Pakistan, Karachi Cantonment railway station, is also located here.

 Dumlottee Wells

 Wells were dug and built near the river at Dumlottee in 1881, which supplied five million gallons of water to Karachi Cantonment every day.
 Dumlottee wells were designed and built by British engineers Temple and Currie in 1882.